Azure/apim-lab/apim-lab/2-developerPortal/apimanagement-2-1.md

 ### Register for an account

 - Let's sign up for an account by pressing the *Sign up* link in the upper right-hand corner.
-The email can be your personal or a work email for this lab.
+The email can be your personal or a work email for this lab, but please be sure to use an email other than the one associated with your Azure subscription.

   ![APIM Developer Portal Sign-up](../../assets/images/apim-developer-portal-signup.png)